The author is a guitarist and bassist with over 35 years of experience as a musician.

-The main thing is, unless you get a dud with a warped neck or something, there's nothing to prevent you from setting the action any way you like.
+The main thing is unless you get a dud with a warped neck or something, there's nothing to prevent you from setting the action any way you like.
 I never felt encumbered playing the bass, and I never found any dead spot or string buzz that wasn't remedied with a simple neck adjustment.

 There are all kinds of horror stories floating around about Mexican-made Fenders.
 I never had any issues, nor did I encounter a bass in a music store with significant issues.
-Remember it comes down to quality control, and there are definitely more duds in the MIM line than you'll find it the MIA line.
-This is why it's important to do you research and, if you decide to purchase online, don't be afraid to take advantage of the return policy.
+Remember it comes down to quality control, and there are definitely more duds in the MIM line than you'll find in the MIA line.
+This is why it's important to do your research and, if you decide to purchase online, don't be afraid to take advantage of the return policy.

 Is the Fender MIM Jazz for You?

-I recommend the MIM Jazz Bass for intermediate players who are looking for their first real bass, veterans who want a great Fender bass but needs to stick to a budget, and pros who needs something that sounds good for gigs but don't want to worry so much about someone stealing or breaking it.
+I recommend the MIM Jazz Bass for intermediate bass guitar players who are looking for their first real bass, veterans who want a great Fender bass but needs to stick to a budget, and pros who needs something that sounds good for gigs but don't want to worry so much about someone stealing or breaking it.

 Tone-wise, if you're into sultry jazz and want that velvety tone you might get by with the stock pickups for a while, but you may eventually want to swap them out for Fender Custom Shop pickups or similar.
-You'd still be in it for less than a MIA Bass!
+You'd still be in it for less than an MIA Bass!

 Otherwise, if you're more of a Geddy Lee kind of Jazz Bass player, you ought to be pretty happy with the sound here.

 So, who should buy the American version?
-If you've got the cash, and only the best sound will do, by all means the MIA is the bass for you.
+If you've got the cash, and only the best sound will do, by all means, the MIA is the bass for you.
 Remember, also, that an American Fender will hold its value better as it gets older, and you may want to one day pass it down to a son or daughter.
 We all know there aren't many things cooler in this world than vintage guitars.

 When you think about it, Fender is pretty smart.
-With the MIM Jazz they meet the needs of players who wouldn't otherwise be able to afford a Fender bass, but they do so without ruining the mystique of their American instruments.
-Many bassists start out on a Squier Jazz Bass, move up to an MIM, and eventually an MIA.
+With the MIM Jazz, they meet the needs of players who wouldn't otherwise be able to afford a Fender bass, but they do so without ruining the mystique of their American instruments.
+Many bassists start out on a Squier Jazz Bass, move up to a MIM, and eventually an MIA.
 As a musician, Fender has you covered the start of your career to the end.
 Pretty cool!